I-am-a-turtle/grm2-lab4/README.md

 Questions:
 5.5:
-- The runtime for the code in question is O(n^3) because it uses three for loops.
+- The runtime for the code in question is O(n^3) because it uses three nested for loops which run through all n elements.

 5.23:
 - Prove that 5^n - 4n - 1 is divisible by 16 for all n >= 0;